New Carpet Cost and Prices 2023

 • Typical Lifespan: 12 to 20 years

-Best Carpet For Kids and Pets
+Best Carpet For Kids and Pets?

-I purchased an inexpensive apartment-grade carpet to keep the costs down and installed a good-quality 8-pound Rebond padding so I didn’t have to replace the pad every time I replaced the carpet.
+I initially purchased an inexpensive apartment-grade carpet to keep the cost down and installed a good-quality 8-pound Rebond padding so I didn’t have to replace the pad every time I replaced the carpet.
+This saved us a ton of money over the first 10 years and we didn’t have to worry about the kids or pets ruining an expensive carpet.

-In our master bedroom we installed a better grade of carpet because we didn’t allow the kids or pets to be in our bedroom unsupervised or while carrying food or drinks (No Sippy cups!)
+In the master bedroom we installed a better grade of carpet because we didn’t allow the kids or pets to be in our bedroom unsupervised or while carrying food or drinks (No Sippy cups!)

 Best Carpet Fibers For Kids Bedrooms?

-Kids bedrooms tend do best with a low-cost polyester (or P.E.T.
+Kids bedrooms do best with a low-cost polyester (or P.E.T.
 Polyester) carpet with a pile-height of half an inch or less.

 Best Carpet Padding For Kids Bedrooms?